iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 You can configure additional settings for your views.
 Some of these settings, such as view name, are optional.
 Some other settings, such as data remotes, may be required depending on how your Git repository has been set up.
-This section provides you details of what settings are essential and how you can configure them.

 ## Scenarios when views settings are required